hnat-bohdan/chess-tournament/README.md

 * `Player.from_dict`: Handles robust loading of boolean values (e.g., `"True"`/`"False"` strings from CSV).

 ## Ideas for the new update
-* Creating ConsoleApp object to improve user experience
-* Creating different child Objects for Tournament: Robin Tournament, Single or More Elimination; pure Dutch Swiss and pure Monrad Swiss.
+* Creating different child Objects for Tournament: Robin Tournament, Single or More Elimination; pure Dutch Swiss.
-* **Improving the pairing algorithm** so larger tournaments can be ran.

 ## Contributing